The field of education has always aimed at expanding their learning methods to step out of their generic tendencies.

 The results of this study prove the efficiency of Virtual Reality in the learning process of the students (memorization, anchor, practice, emotions).
 The question now is, how to deploy Immersive Learning in the classroom today?

 How to deploy VR in the classroom?

-With Uptale Immersive Learning Platform, create and share VR training modules on all devices : cardboards (mobile-based), headsets (computer-based), phones, tablets, and PCs.
-The latest hardwares may be hard to access depending on the resources of the teachers, but a lot of more accessible alternatives assures great efficiency as well.
+With Uptale Immersive Learning Platform, create and share VR training modules on all devices: cardboards (mobile-based), headsets (computer-based), phones, tablets, and PCs.
+The latest hardware may be hard to access depending on the resources of the teachers, but a lot of more accessible alternatives assures great efficiency as well.

 Which device for which user?

-The study has shown a great compatibility of the mobile-based VR on both children in primary schools and really advanced professionals.
-VR can reach a large range of age and some devices seems to be more suitable regarding the learners (age, size, in classroom or remote…).
+VR can reach a large range of age and some devices seem to be more suitable regarding the learners (age, size, in classroom or remote…).
+The study has shown great compatibility of the mobile-based VR on both children in primary schools and advanced professionals.
 If you want to share it at scale and in remote, devices such as phones, tablets and PCs will be a great choice.

-If you want to share it to a smaller scale and experiment Virtual Reality training at its best with you students, then VR headsets or cardboards are the most suitable.
+If you want to share it with a smaller scale and experiment Virtual Reality training at its best with your students, then VR headsets or cardboards are the most suitable.

-We have yet to explore all the benefits of Immersive Learning by democratising this tool at bigger scales.
-Of course, a balance between what can and cannot be taught with Virtual Reality has to be establish.
-Nevertheless, the huge potential of this innovation can’t be ignored because, today, it’s only limit is our imagination.
+We have yet to explore all the benefits of Immersive Learning by democratizing this tool at bigger scales.
+Of course, a balance between what can and cannot be taught with Virtual Reality has to be established.
+Nevertheless, the huge potential of this innovation can’t be ignored because, today, its only limit is our imagination.